 As the name implies, this permit is for residents of other states.
 It allows them to return to their home state with some sort of license plate after buying a vehicle in Minnesota from a private seller.
-The permits are available at DVS locations for $1, plus an $8.50 service fee.
+The permits are available at MN DVS MN DVS offices for $1.
 The permit should be affixed to the inside rear window, and will expire in 31 days after issuance.

 What's a 21-day temporary permit?

 These permits allow residents to legally drive their vehicles before getting their permanent license plates.
 Place the permit on the inside-rear of the vehicle.
 As you might expect, the permit expires 21 days after its issuance.

 For those awaiting specialty plates, a renewable 60-day temporary permit is available.

 How can I learn if the vehicle I want to purchase is harmful to the environment?

 New motor vehicles containing a mobile air conditioner that uses the high-GWP greenhouse gas HFC-134a as a refrigerant must report the leakage rate, in grams of refrigerant per year, for the type of mobile air conditioner contained in that make, model, and model year.
 The purpose of this law is to make it easier for consumers to compare the potential global warming effects of refrigerant leakage from different vehicles before making their final purchasing decision.